 The decision to sell need not mean giving up control or planning your retirement.
 Depending on the negotiations and the sales agreement terms, you could continue to play an active role in a joint venture with the new owner, effectively achieving your expansion plans whilst pocketing a substantial sum of cash.
 On the other hand, you could also find someone to finance your expansion plans with little or no change to your managerial role.
 A merger could be an ideal way to raise the cash to grow your business or even launch a parallel venture while still retaining control.

 That said, selling a company or finding the right partner is invariably a lengthy and exacting process, especially in light of the prevailing economic climate in South Africa.
-However, interest from prospective B-BBEE partners remains high and offer an ideal way to penetrate markets that would otherwise remain closed to you.
+However, interest from prospective B-BBEE partners remains high and offers an ideal way to penetrate markets that would otherwise remain closed to you.
 The potential for new business from government tenders alone is enough to make this an option worth considering.
 However, while seeking a buyer or investor might be how to grow your business, finding them and negotiating the most favourable terms are tasks for a company experienced in managing mergers and acquisitions (M&A).

 Deal Leaders International is a specialist sell-side M&A advisory firm with access to numerous qualified buyers and investors, both in South Africa and overseas.
 Give them a call to discuss how DLI’s unique and effective strategies could help you to grow your business and prosper.